New Entrants Handbook

 Teachers would prefer you to make alternative arrangements for preschoolers during these visits.
 You are welcome to stay with your child for some of the visit.
 Depending on how settled your child is, you may be asked to leave them alone at some stage of the visit.

-If you have any questions about this process, please contact Tash Lord - (Deputy Principle)
+If you have any questions about this process, please contact Tash Lord - (Deputy Principal)

 Starting School – The First Day